sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_period_over_period_analysis/functions_period_over_period_analysis.md

 ## Sigma's PoP Wizard
 Duration: 20

-Sigma’s guided workflow for building period-over-period analyses provides a quick and convenient way to evaluate performance over time.
+Sigma’s guided workflow for building period-over-period analyses provides a quick and convenient way to create **basic** historical comparisons.

-It allows users to generate dynamic period comparisons, **without entering complex custom formulas,** then easily visualize the results to identify trends, patterns, and anomalies.
+It allows users to generate dynamic period comparisons, without entering complex custom formulas, then easily visualize the results to identify trends, patterns, and anomalies.

 <aside class="negative">
 <strong>NOTE:</strong><br> PoP features can be used in tables, pivot tables, and visualizations.